 Flatbread in general is thinner than typical pizza dough, and because this version is made without yeast, it comes together much more quickly.
 Flatbread pizza is simply flatbread with pizza toppings, so in the end, there isn’t much difference at all.

 You can make flatbread pizza with crispier crust, or leave it a little thicker for a softer crust.
-It’s quick, simple, and an easy alternative to make homemade pizza dough.
+It’s quick, simple, and an easy alternative to making homemade pizza dough.

 Mixing Flatbread Dough